 Is clarification of the scientific advice/protocol assistance possible?

 If needed, the Applicant may request a clarification after receipt of the final advice letter.
 This is only intended to provide the Applicant with the opportunity to request clarification on the meaning of CHMP advice if perceived as not being clear or precise enough.
-Any new information, new data, a new Applicant’s position, or a request to amend the advice already given would normally require a follow-up advice procedure rather than a clarification, as time and resources have to be organised for its evaluation.
+Any new information, new data, a new Applicant’s position, or a request to amend the advice already given would normally require a new advice rather than a clarification, as time and resources have to be organised for its evaluation.

 The request for clarification shall be sent to the Agency via IRIS.
 The request should clearly state what is perceived as being unclear in the scientific advice or protocol assistance letter.
 The request will be reviewed by the scientific officer in charge of the procedure.
 Minor clarification will be addressed with the Coordinators in writing in an expedited manner.
 Major clarifications will be addressed at the following SAWP meeting.